-The pieces should be about 4mm in size to reduce the risk of choking.
-This is about the width of the gap between the prongs of a standard dinner fork.
+The size of the pieces should be about 1.5cm x 1.5cm to reduce the risk of choking.
+This is about the width of a dinner fork or your thumb nail.

-Most everyday foods can be made to meet the guidelines for Minced & Moist by cooking them differently, so you can still eat many of the foods you enjoy with a change to the consistency.

-For example, most meat, fish, fruit and vegetables can be made soft enough to cut or mash with a fork or spoon when you cook them for longer.
+Most everyday foods can be made soft and bite-sized by cooking them differently, so you can still eat many of the foods you enjoy with a change to the consistency.
+For example, most meat, fish, fruit and vegetables can be made soft enough to cut or mash with a fork or spoon when cooked for longer.